Apply to Leland

 Leland School of Ministry (Undergraduate-Level Course Work)

-Students wishing to be admitted to the Diploma in Theology program must have achieved a high school diploma (G.E.D. or equivalent).
-A transcript or a Declaration of Academic Achievement must be provided if records are unavailable from the student's native country.
+Students wishing to be admitted to the Diploma in Theology program must have earned a high school diploma (G.E.D. or equivalent).
+Applicants can also designate that they want to be admitted as an audit student.